 01 of 12

-The trumpet-shaped blooms of the lily stand for purity, whether or not white flowers are used.
-The Oriental lilies of late summer have a strong fragrance and larger blooms than the Asiatic lilies of early summer.
+The trumpet-shaped blooms of the lily stand for purity, whether or not white flowers are tucked into the bouquet.
+Oriental lilies, which are in season during late summer, have a strong fragrance and larger blooms than the Asiatic lilies of early summer.
 A wedding bouquet comprised entirely of lilies looks contemporary and dramatic, but lilies also pair well with other flowers like roses or lisianthus.

 02 of 12

+No matter what colors you've chosen for the wedding, there's a shade of daisy to go along with it.
 The cheer and innocence of daisies pair well with yellow flowers that pick up the golden tones of a daisy’s center, like yellow roses or Asiatic lilies.
-The strong circular shape of daisies makes a striking pomander arrangement to hang from your pew ends.
+Additionally, the strong circular shape of daisies makes a striking pomander arrangement to hang from the ends of each row of guests.

 03 of 12

-No other flower smells like lavender, and brides should be familiar with the scent before choosing lavender for a bouquet.
-The flowers make a good choice for scattering from a flower girl’s basket, and they make excellent dried flowers for a keepsake sachet after the ceremony.
+No other flower smells like lavender—and it's a strong scent—so brides should be familiar with the smell before choosing lavender for a bouquet.
+The flowers make a good choice for scattering from a flower girl’s basket, but be mindful of guests' allergies.
+They also are nice as dried flowers for a keepsake sachet after the ceremony.

 04 of 12